kgrid/kgrid-cli/docs/README.md

 DESCRIPTION
   The create command requires a name for the knowledge object.
-  It can only run at the shelf level.
+  It can only run at the shelf level or the KO level.

   A folder for the knowledge object will be created.
   An implementation will be created and initialized in the folder of [ko].